 This section provides an overview of alarms and events.

 This section describes how to use the AlarmApp to display and manage alarms and events in a ViewApp.
-It also describes how to customize the appearance and runtime behavior of the AlarmApp.
+It also describes how to customise the appearance and runtime behavior of the AlarmApp.

-Section 3 – Logged Alarms and Events Visualization
+Section 3 – Logged Alarms and Events Visualisation

 This section introduces alarm and event logging and describes how to configure the AlarmApp to display logged alarms and events.

-This section provides an overview of historization and introduces viewing trend data in a ViewApp.
+This section provides an overview of historisation and introduces viewing trend data in a ViewApp.

 Section 2 – Real-Time Trending